The herbs blended as a rempah (spice

 taste

-Once the fish is cooked, stir in the torch ginger flower.
+Once fish is cooked, stir in torch ginger petals.